How A New Blood Test Detects Breast Cancer (Before It Happens)

 Usually, by that time, the cancer cells have already divided.
 For early detection, that may be a division of about 20 times.

 Things are about to change in the field, however, with the recent development of blood tests for breast cancer.
 Two groups of scientists from Nottingham and Kansas University have recently developed a breast cancer blood test that works by predicting whether a woman will or will not get breast cancer, even years before the symptoms of the disease kick in.

 How does this breast cancer blood test work?

-This new kind of testing method involves the extraction of blood, which is then tested for antibodies and other compounds.
+The extraction of blood, which is then tested for antibodies and other compounds, is used in this new type of testing method.
 The reason for this is that at the first sign of cancer, the immune system produces antibodies— which the blood test can then pick up.
 This allows the test to determine the possibility of cancer even right before its onset.

 Apparently, this new test can predict the development of cancer at least 2 to 5 years before cancer even shows up, with around 80% accuracy.
 This is even more accurate – and presents results even earlier – compared to mammograms, which sit at 75% – and can only be used once cancer has already occurred.

 This breast cancer blood test was developed a little while after a specific test for lung cancer called the Early CDT-lung test showed notable success with smokers.